knative/docs/docs/snippets/collecting-metrics.md

 1. Access the console in your browser via `http://localhost:9090`.

+### Access the Grafana instance locally

+By default, the Grafana instance is only exposed on a private service named `prometheus-grafana`.

+To access the dashboards in your web browser:

+1. Enter the command:

+    ```bash
+    kubectl port-forward -n default svc/prometheus-grafana 3000:80
+    ```

+1. Access the dashboards in your browser via `http://localhost:3000`.

+1. Use the default credentials to login:

+    ```text
+    username: admin
+    password: prom-operator
+    ```

 ### Import Grafana dashboards

 1. Grafana dashboards can be imported from the [`monitoring` repository](https://github.com/knative-extensions/monitoring/tree/main/grafana).